oliviergimenez/my_website/content/publication/papers.md

 14. <strong>Gimenez, O.</strong>, R. Covas, C. R. Brown, M. D. Anderson, M. Bomberger Brown and T. Lenormand.
 (2006). <a href="/pubs/Gimenezetal2006Evolution.pdf" target="_blank">Nonparametric estimation of natural selection on a quantitative trait using mark-recapture data</a>. *Evolution* 60: 460-466. <a href="/codes/splinesCMRindividual.zip" target="_blank">Codes</a>.

-13. Charpentier M., Peignot P., Hossaert-McKey M., **Gimenez O.**, Setchell J. and E.J.
+13. Charpentier M., Peignot P., Hossaert-McKey M., Gimenez O., Setchell J. and E.J.
 Wickings (2005). <a href="/pubs/Charpentieretal2005BehavEcol.pdf" target="_blank">Constraints on control: factors influencing reproductive success in male mandrils (Mandrillus sphinx)</a>. *Behavioral Ecology* 16: 614-623.

-12. Do F.C., Goudiaby V.A., **Gimenez O.**, Diagne A.L., Diouf M., Rocheteau A., Akpo L.E.
+12. Do F.C., Goudiaby V.A., Gimenez O., Diagne A.L., Diouf M., Rocheteau A., Akpo L.E.
 (2005) <a href="/pubs/Doetal2005ForEcolMan.pdf" target="_blank">Environmental influence on canopy phenology in the dry tropics</a> *Forest Ecology and Management*.
 215: 319-328.

-11. **Gimenez O.**, Choquet R., Lamor L., Scofield P., Fletcher D., J.-D. Lebreton and R. Pradel (2005). <a href="/pubs/Gimenezetal2005JABES.pdf" target="_blank">Efficient Profile-Likelihood Confidence Intervals for Capture-Recapture Models</a>. *Journal of Agricultural, Biological, and Environmental Statistics* 10: 184-196.
+11. Gimenez O., Choquet R., Lamor L., Scofield P., Fletcher D., J.-D. Lebreton and R. Pradel (2005). <a href="/pubs/Gimenezetal2005JABES.pdf" target="_blank">Efficient Profile-Likelihood Confidence Intervals for Capture-Recapture Models</a>. *Journal of Agricultural, Biological, and Environmental Statistics* 10: 184-196.

-10. Pradel, R., **Gimenez O.** and J.-D. Lebreton (2005). <a href="/pubs/Pradeletal2005ABC.pdf" target="_blank">Principles and interest of GOF tests for multistate capture-recapture models</a>. *Animal Biodiversity and Conservation* 28: 189–204.
+10. Pradel, R., Gimenez O. and J.-D. Lebreton (2005). <a href="/pubs/Pradeletal2005ABC.pdf" target="_blank">Principles and interest of GOF tests for multistate capture-recapture models</a>. *Animal Biodiversity and Conservation* 28: 189–204.

-9. Ancrenaz M., **Gimenez O.**, Ambu L., Ancrenaz K., Andau P., Goossens B., Payne J., Tuuga A. and I. Lackman- Ancrenaz (2005). <a href="/pubs/Ancrenazetal2005PlosBiol.pdf" target="_blank">Aerial Survey Gives New Estimates for Orang-utans in Sabah, Malaysia</a>. *Plos Biology* 3: 30-37.
+9. Ancrenaz M., Gimenez O., Ambu L., Ancrenaz K., Andau P., Goossens B., Payne J., Tuuga A. and I. Lackman- Ancrenaz (2005). <a href="/pubs/Ancrenazetal2005PlosBiol.pdf" target="_blank">Aerial Survey Gives New Estimates for Orang-utans in Sabah, Malaysia</a>. *Plos Biology* 3: 30-37.

 8. <strong> Gimenez O.</strong>, Viallefont A., Choquet R., Catchpole E.A. and B.J.T.
 Morgan (2004). <a href="/pubs/Gimenezetal2004ABC.pdf" target="_blank">Methods for investigating parameter redundancy</a>. *Animal Biodiversity and Conservation* 27: 561-572.

-7. Choquet R., Reboulet A.-M., Pradel R., **Gimenez O.** and J.-D. Lebreton (2004). <a href="/pubs/Choquetetal2004ABC.pdf" target="_blank">M-SURGE: new software specically designed for multistate capture-recapture models</a>. *Animal Biodiversity and Conservation* 27: 207-215.
+7. Choquet R., Reboulet A.-M., Pradel R., Gimenez O. and J.-D. Lebreton (2004). <a href="/pubs/Choquetetal2004ABC.pdf" target="_blank">M-SURGE: new software specically designed for multistate capture-recapture models</a>. *Animal Biodiversity and Conservation* 27: 207-215.

-6. Schaub M., **Gimenez O.**, Schmidt B.R. and R. Pradel (2004). <a href="/pubs/Schaubetal2004Ecology.pdf" target="_blank">Estimating survival and temporary emigration in the multistate capture-recapture framework</a>. *Ecology* 85: 2107-2113. <a href="http://esapubs.org/archive/ecol/E085/061/" target="_blank">Codes</a>.
+6. Schaub M., Gimenez O., Schmidt B.R. and R. Pradel (2004). <a href="/pubs/Schaubetal2004Ecology.pdf" target="_blank">Estimating survival and temporary emigration in the multistate capture-recapture framework</a>. *Ecology* 85: 2107-2113. <a href="http://esapubs.org/archive/ecol/E085/061/" target="_blank">Codes</a>.

-5. Ancrenaz M., Goossens B., **Gimenez O.**, Sawang A. and I. Lackman-Ancrenaz (2004). <a href="/pubs/Ancrenazetal2004AnimCons.pdf" target="_blank">Determination of ape distribution and population size using ground and aerial surveys: a case study with orang-utans in lower Kinabatangan, Sabah, Malaysia</a>. *Animal Conservation* 7: 375-385.
+5. Ancrenaz M., Goossens B., Gimenez O., Sawang A. and I. Lackman-Ancrenaz (2004). <a href="/pubs/Ancrenazetal2004AnimCons.pdf" target="_blank">Determination of ape distribution and population size using ground and aerial surveys: a case study with orang-utans in lower Kinabatangan, Sabah, Malaysia</a>. *Animal Conservation* 7: 375-385.

-4. Charpentier M., Hossaert-McKey M., Peignot P., **Gimenez O.**, Setchell J.M. and E.J.
+4. Charpentier M., Hossaert-McKey M., Peignot P., Gimenez O., Setchell J.M. and E.J.
 Wickings (2004).
 Social factors and male reproductive success in a highly sexually dimorphic primate: Paternity analysis over a 20 year period in a group of mandrills (Mandrillus sphinx). *Folia Primatologica* 75: 244-245.

 3. <strong> Gimenez O.</strong>, Choquet R. and J.-D. Lebreton (2003). <a href="/pubs/Gimenezetal2003BiomJ.pdf" target="_blank">Parameter redundancy in multistate capture-recapture models</a>. *Biometrical Journal* 45: 704-722. <a href="/codes/BiomJ.zip" target="_blank">Codes</a>.

-2. Pradel R., Wintrebert C.M.A. and **Gimenez O.** (2003). <a href="/pubs/Pradeletal2003Biometrics.pdf" target="_blank">A proposal for a goodness-of-fit test to the Arnason-Schwarz multisite capture-recapture model</a>. *Biometrics* 59: 43-53.
+2. Pradel R., Wintrebert C.M.A. and Gimenez O. (2003). <a href="/pubs/Pradeletal2003Biometrics.pdf" target="_blank">A proposal for a goodness-of-fit test to the Arnason-Schwarz multisite capture-recapture model</a>. *Biometrics* 59: 43-53.

-1. Besnard A., **Gimenez O.** and J.-D. Lebreton (2002). <a href="/pubs/Besnardetal2002EvolEcol.pdf" target="_blank">A model for the evolution of creching behaviour in gulls</a>. *Evolutionary Ecology* 16: 489-503.</p>
+1. Besnard A., Gimenez O. and J.-D. Lebreton (2002). <a href="/pubs/Besnardetal2002EvolEcol.pdf" target="_blank">A model for the evolution of creching behaviour in gulls</a>. *Evolutionary Ecology* 16: 489-503.</p>